MilkJug1/OculusLinkLinux/README.md

 > At this current time(at the time of writing this), August 1st, 2022, there is no working build and or compiled version.
 You can try compiling from source for right now
 > it may work in the future for when you are compiling.

-> **Note**
-> At this current time(at the time of writing this), August 1st, 2022, there is no working build and or compiled version.
-You can try compiling from source for right now
-> it may work in the future for when you are compiling.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-plus-plus.svg)](https://forthebadge.com)

 ### Socials